Furanon/w2aw/CALENDAR.md

 2. **Real-time Updates**: Client-side updates via WebSockets using Kafka messages
 3. **Notifications**: Email and in-app notifications triggered by Kafka events
 4. **Health Monitoring**: Calendar consumer health is tracked in the monitoring system
+5. **Analytics Pipeline**: Event data is fed to analytics systems for reporting
+6. **External Systems**: Integration with third-party calendars through Kafka connectors

 ## 5. Configuration